ietf-wg-dnsop/draft-ietf-dnsop-glue-is-not-optional/draft-ietf-dnsop-glue-is-not-optional.md

    Glue records are added to the parent zone as part of the delegation process.
 They are expected to be returned as part of a referral and if they can't fit in a UDP response TC=1 MUST be set to signal to the client to retry over TCP.
-This document reinforces that expectation.
+This document clarifies that expectation.

 ## Reserved Words